ZeissIQS/zeiss-inspect-addon-api/doc/howtos/python_api_introduction/file_selection_dialog.md

 ## Return value

-Depending on the selection type, the command `choose_file()` either returns a single file path, a list of file paths or a folder path.
+Depending on the selection type, the command `choose_file()` returns

+* A single file path,
+* A list of file paths,
+* Or a folder path.

 If the dialog is cancelled, a `RequestError` exception is thrown.